CyrusTheLesser/Citruslib/readme.md

 <h1>default chat commands list</h1>

 most of the commands require a PermLevel higher than 0, which is the default for players. you need to add players using their EPIC ID in the permlist file.
+A player can find their EPIC ID in the player log file, located in LocalLow/Landfall/ect/ect

 These commands are used in-game, not in the console!